ony3000/tailwind-joy/apps/website/docs/apis/60-sheet.md

 :::

-By default, props available for HTML `<div>` are also available for RadioGroup component.
+By default, props available for HTML `<div>` are also available for Sheet component.
 Other props are as follows:

 ### `color`